Common Application Questions

-MLIS courses rely heavily on information technology through the use of databases, word processing, spreadsheets, and presentation software.
-To ensure successful completion of the MLIS program, students entering the program are expected to have the following basic technology skills either before entering the Program or by the end of the first term.
+MI courses rely heavily on information technology through the use of databases, word processing, spreadsheets, and presentation software.
+To ensure successful completion of the MI program, students entering the program are expected to have the following basic technology skills either before entering the Program or by the end of the first term.
 Competency courses are offered year-round from University Computing and Information Services' Computer Training at Dalhousie.

 The Faculty of Management computer labs use standard Windows versions of Microsoft Word, Excel, PowerPoint, and Access.